jebrii/jshortcuts/README.txt

 # jshortcuts
-Some fun bash tools to improve my workflow.
+Some fun bash tools to improve one's workflow.

 This is the jebri-shortcuts pack.
 I make fun little scripts to make your work quicker!

-Most of these were built specifically for the Candi QA/Field Ops user.
+Most of these were built specifically for the Altair Engineering QA/Field Ops user.

 Make certain the jshortcuts folder is in your home directory (~/ or /Users/[yourUser]/)